JeonghunLee/mfgtools/README.md

   uuu -b emmc_all u-boot.imx sdcard.bz2\*
                             decompress sdcard.bz2 file and download the whole image into emmc

+  uuu -lsusb                check your usb device

+  uuu -bshow emmc_all u-boot.imx sdcard.bz2/*
+                              analyze your command so you can make new scripts

+  uuu FB: ucmd saveenv        control u-boot command

 ```

 # Prebuilt Image and pdf document